con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Upholding great observances, head shaven,
-The foremost in observances, chaste student,
+The foremost of observances, chaste student,
 With great austerities perfected fully,[^94-1]
 He is the greatest bather, Gautama; (94)